mhmtipek/yocto-playground/README.md

 Opens a new terminal for currently running container

 ## Step by step
-1. Don't forget to initialize submodules git submodule update --init
+1. Don't forget to initialize submodules 'git submodule update --init'
 2. Run './build.sh'
 3. Run './run.sh'
 4. In this step, you should be inside docker.
 Run 'source poky/oe-init-build-env'